-Please note, the information provided here is a very brief overall to a complex subject.
-It is therefore a good idea to speak directly with the National Bereavement Service who can apply the information to your personal circumstances.
+Please note, the information provided here is a very brief overview to a complex subject.
+It is therefore a good idea to speak directly with the National Bereavement Service who can provide guidance specific to your personal circumstances.

 If there is a Will, it is the executor who deals with the administration of the estate.
-You will need to locate the Will and gather together all the deceased’s documents.
-When doing this, you need to ensure that the Will is not altered in any way, even a small thing such as re stapling a Will can cause problems.
+You will need to locate the Will.
+When doing this, you need to ensure that the Will is not altered in any way, even a small thing such as re-stapling a Will can cause problems.

 You will also need to gather all the documents which confirm any assets that the deceased had.
 This can include savings accounts, life insurance policies, shares, pensions and premium bonds.
-It is also a good idea to make a list of all the deceased’s personal possessions such as jewellery which will need to be valued and given to the relevant beneficiaries.
-You should also locate all the documents which confirm any liabilities that the deceased had such as mortgages and bills.
+It is also a good idea to make a list of all of the deceased’s personal possessions such as jewellery which may need to be valued and given to the relevant beneficiaries.
+You should also locate all the documents which confirm any liabilities that the deceased had such as mortgages, loans, credit card debts and utility bills.

 You will then need to identify and validate the entitlement of beneficiaries.
-These will be set out in the Will or, if no Will was left, under intestacy laws.
-Once completed, you can distribute the balance of the estate.
+These will be set out in the Will or, if there is no Will, under intestacy laws.
+Once all debts are paid you can distribute the estate to entitled beneficiaries.